The State of Featured Snippets in 2020

 Some say getting featured snippets is nice, but you shouldn’t get used to having them.
 What’s your take on that?

 I think there’s a lot of opportunity for some sites in Featured Snippets.
 For those sites, time is well spent ensuring they’re occupying the Featured Snippet.
 The Featured Snippet is meant to be the “best result”, so the tasks performed to reach that position (if obtainable) are going to benefit that piece of content either way.
 As long as you’re making long-term changes to improve the content as a whole and not engaging in short-term manipulation, you’ll be good.

 What are your best practices when it comes to winning featured snippets?

 For any piece of content I’m involved with creating for clients, it’s a smart idea to use varying types of HTML structure.

 Obtaining a table Featured Snippet is always a fun one.
-I detailed an approach in this post (opens in a new tab), but creating context for your table built with HTML is incredibly important.
+I detailed an approach in (opens in a new tab), but creating context for your table built with HTML is incredibly important.

 Just adding a table with some useful information that answers the query is often not enough.
 Adding elements like a title for the table, and content above and below the table can go a long way.
 I rarely see table Featured Snippets in results these days though.
 I just checked back in on some client sites which previously had occupied a Featured Snippet table and they have now turned into ‘Paragraph’ Featured Snippets.
 I’m not fussed about the Featured Snippet type, just as long as I’m still occupying that position still.